Towards a modular construction of OG10: Numerical computations

-In order to use this to recover the Mukai vector, it becomes necessary to choose a representative for the line spanned by $\tilde{v}(E)$.
-If the the rank of $E$ does not vanish, we can normalize $\tilde{v}(E)$ as follows.
+Now we consider $X$ a \HK manifold of dimension four.
+We want to give an explicit formula for the Mukai vector of an atomic object, in terms of its extended Mukai vector.
+In order to do this, it is necessary to choose a representative for the line spanned by $\tilde{v}(E)$.
+If the rank of $E$ does not vanish, we can normalize $\tilde{v}(E)$ as follows.

 \begin{Prop}{{\cite[Theorem $6.13(3)$]{markman21}}} Assume $r(E) \neq 0$.
 Then $\tilde{v}(E)$ can be chosen of the form

 where $s(E)$ is a rational number. \end{Prop}